![]() |

 Belt-drive vs. Direct-drive:

 Why belt-driven instead of the "convenience" of the oil-free, direct-drive style?
 Belt-driven compressors are much quieter and the oiling is no big deal.
 Also, based on the output ratings I've seen, belt-driven compressors put out more air than their direct-drive counterparts.
-So you have to add or change oil once in a while.
+You have to add or change oil once in a while.
 So what?

 Tank Size: